nazarewk/dojo-jsx/blog_demo/README.md

 ## What is the purpose of this article?

-At some point i learned that [React](react) is just the View part of MVC and should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.
+At some point i learned that [React][react] is just the View part of MVC and should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.